bazelbuild/rules_swift/doc/api.md

 <a name="swift_common.configure_features.returns"></a>
 ### Returns

-An opaque value that should be passed as the `feature_configuration` argument of other `swift_common` API calls.
+An opaque value representing the feature configuration that can be passed to other `swift_common` functions.

 <a name="swift_common.derive_module_name"></a>
 ## swift_common.derive_module_name